rrangwan/5-42_push_swap/README.md

 This program is run with parameters which are the numbers in the stock to be sorted
 example: ./push_swap 2 3 1 4  0 5

-Thie program will then display the steps (rotations, swaps, pushes) required to sort the stack
+The program will then display the steps (rotations, swaps, pushes) required to sort the stack

 example:
 pb